CAROL Bike 2 Review and Discount Code

 For those of you who are pressed for time, let’s start off with a summary review of the CAROL Bike.

-A word of warning: Below, I make some quite negative observations, however, the bottom line from this review is that the CAROL Bike is a good product that, if used correctly, will make you fitter in a time-efficient manner.
-It’s a significantly better-built bike than those from Peloton and at roughly the same sort of price level.
+TL;DR – CAROL Bike 2.0 is a good product with good, science-based workouts.
+If used correctly, the short workouts will make you fitter in a time-efficient manner.
+Carol Bike 2.0 is a significantly better-built bike than a Peloton Bike and at a lower price level.

-The CAROL Bike is a high-quality stationary bike that can be used equally at home or in a demanding gym environment.
+The CAROL Bike 2 is a high-quality stationary bike that can be shared with a family at home or in a demanding gym environment.
 It’s built to last.

-The saddle is female-friendly, well-padded and the bike is sufficiently adjustable for pretty much all shapes & sizes, plus if you want to use your own pedals, that’s fine too.
-I didn’t replicate the full geometry of my road bike setup but it was close enough for short workouts.
+The saddle is female-friendly and well-padded, and the bike is sufficiently adjustable for all shapes & sizes plus, if you want to use your own pedals, that’s fine too.

-The “AI Logic” personalizes your workouts and the resistance levels.
-With the tablet display, you can choose workouts, view your stats and the leaderboards plus you can share the whole experience with up to 8 individuals who can log on at home.
+Carol Bike’s “AI Logic” personalizes your workouts and resistance levels.
+With the tablet display, you can choose workouts, view your stats and the leaderboards plus you can share the whole experience with up to 8 individuals who can all log on at home.

-Whilst the initial super short workouts of two 20-second bursts are attractive to anyone who is short of time and wants to get fit quickly, they are backed up by more traditional HIIT and endurance workouts which will further boost the effectiveness of the shorter workouts.
+Whilst the super short workouts of two 20-second bursts are attractive to anyone who is time-pressed and wants to get fit quickly, they are complemented by more traditional HIIT and endurance workouts which will further boost the effectiveness of the shorter workouts.

 - A time-crunched 40+-year-old executive, home-maker or entrepreneur embarking on a new fitness regime